 - Antibiotics – If your symptoms are severe or if you have a certain type of bacterial food poisoning, you may be prescribed antibiotics.
 Antibiotics can also help prevent the infection from affecting a baby in a patient that is pregnant.
 In extremely severe cases of food poisoning, such as food poisoning that’s caused by listeria, antibiotics may need to be provided to the patient intravenously.

-If you think that you have gotten food poisoning and your symptoms are too uncomfortable or severe to wait on an appointment with your primary physician, then contact us at Mediq Urgent Care to schedule an appointment or request more information.
-Remember, you can always walk in to our clinic without an appointment as well.
+If you think that you have gotten food poisoning and your symptoms are too uncomfortable or severe to wait on an appointment with your primary physician, head to MEDIQ Urgent Care.
+You can walk in when it’s convenient for you, or check in online to save time.